thubZai/thubZai.github.io/_pages/about.md

 ### **All things ML**
 📖Understanding Deep Learning by Simon Prince and Machine Learning Specialization by Stanford.
 📰Newsletters like The Batch (Deeplearning.AI) and TL;DR AI.
-🎥Channels like DeeplearningAI, Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI and many more.
+🎥Channels like Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI, Machine Learning Street Talk and many more.
 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Ilya Sutskever, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**